 Pick a location that gets at least 6-8 hours of full sun every day.
 Till-up or loosen the soil before spreading your seed.
-If you are planting by hand or hand held broadcaster, moisten the soil, then spread the seed and rake over it to get the seed worked just below the top level of the soil.
-(If you are using planting equipment - do not pre-moisten the soil.)
-Then compact the soil with a roller or walking over the seedbed.
+If you are planting by hand or hand held broadcaster, spread the seed and rake over it to get the seed worked in just below the top of the soil.
+Then compact the soil with a roller or walk over the seedbed.

-Finish with a follow-up watering to make sure everything gets a drink.
-Stop watering before pools of water form (no longer than an hour with a sprinkler).
+Finish with a follow up watering to make sure everything gets wet.
+Stop watering before pools of water form (no longer than 30 min. in the first weeks with a sprinkler).